Bhaskara Malla

-Bhaskara Malla (also known as Mahindrasimha Malla) (Nepali: भास्कर मल्ल) was a Malla ruler and the twelfth king of Kantipur.
+Bhaskara Malla (𑐨𑐵𑐲𑑂𑐎𑐬 𑐩𑐮𑑂𑐮), also known as Mahindrasimha Malla (𑐩𑐴𑐶𑐣𑑂𑐡𑑂𑐬𑐳𑐶𑑄𑐴 𑐩𑐮𑑂𑐮) was a Malla ruler and the twelfth king of Kantipur.
 He succeeded his father Bhupalendra Malla in 1700 as the King of Kantipur and also ruled Patan under the name Mahindrasimha Malla from 1717 until his death in 1722.

 Reign

 Kantipur

 Bhaskara Malla became the King of Kantipur when he was 4 years old.
 His mother Bhuwanalakshmi acted as the regent until he came of age and maintained friendly relations with the neighboring kingdoms of Patan, and Bhadgaon.
 Bhaskara Malla once went on an expedition in Terai and captured several elephants.
 After that he assumed the title of Gajapati.

 Patan

 After the death of Riddhi Narasimha Malla of Patan in 1717, there were no legitimate heirs.
 The Kajis of Patan wanted Ranajit Malla, the then heir apparent of Bhadgaon, to take over as the King of Patan.
 Due to the influence of Yogamati, Bhaskara Malla was proclaimed as the king.
 He issued coins under the name Gajapati Mahindra Simha.